laverdet/isolated-vm/README.md

 		isolate.
 This operation completes in constant time since it doesn't have to copy an arbitrarily large object.
 This only applies to ArrayBuffer and TypedArray instances.

 Primitive values can be copied exactly as they are.
-Date objects will be copied as as Dates.
+Date objects will be copied as Dates.
 ArrayBuffers, TypedArrays, and DataViews will be copied in an efficient format.
 SharedArrayBuffers will simply copy a reference to the existing memory and when copied into another isolate the new SharedArrayBuffer will point to the same underlying data.
 After passing a SharedArrayBuffer to